jnozzi/cocoadev.com/markdown/NSOutlineViewFileManager.md

-Is there any quick and easy to set a General/NSOutlineView to a certain folder contents?
+Is there any quick and easy to set a NSOutlineView to a certain folder contents?

 ----

-The example project at file:///Developer/Examples/General/AppKit/General/OutlineView/ shows how to do this.
+The example project at file:///Developer/Examples/AppKit/OutlineView/ shows how to do this.

 ----